davidfrantz/force/docs/source/history/vdev.rst

     Do not modify the function names and function arguments.

     A tutorial is planned to showcase the usage.

+  * in force-higher-level, TSA sub-module, CAT analysis:
+    Fixed an arithmetic expression bug that occured when computing loss when the regression intercept was 0.

 * **FORCE AUX**